Returning to Work Brings More Challenges2 minute read

 This is just one of the many challenges “returning to work” brings.

-On the serious side, many leaders, colleagues & friends are expressing a good bit of anxiety about this.
+On the serious side, many leaders, colleagues and friends are expressing a good bit of anxiety about this, saying things like:

 - “I’ve been sooooo much more productive working from home.
 Why are they having us go back into the office full time?”

 - ” My team and I have been working better than ever, even though we’ve been remote.
 I’m afraid some of them will quit if the company decides we have to return to the office.”

 - “We just got into a decent routine at home with the kids.
 I have no idea what we’re going to do if my husband has to go back into the office full time.”